Q: What are the criteria for admission to the PhD program in computational biology at Brown?

 A: The Graduate School only accepts online applications at this time.

 Q: Are photocopies or faxes of any of the application materials acceptable?

-A: Photocopies and faxes are acceptable only as place-holders in the initial application; original documents are required to complete your application.
+A: Photocopies and faxes are acceptable only as place-holders in the initial application; if you are offered admission to the program original documents are required to complete your application.
 Please send all documents to the Graduate School, not the Center for Computational Molecular Biology.

 Q: Can I contact the Graduate School by phone or electronic mail?

 A: The graduate school's contact information is provided atwww.brown.edu/academics/gradschool.

 Q: Have you received all my application materials?

 A: Please refer to the online application system, which will indicate if your letters of recommendation have been received.

 Q: Where do I send my transcripts, score reports, etc?

 A: Please send supplemental materials to: Brown Graduate School, 47 George Street, Box 1867, Providence, RI 02912 or [email protected]